 Again, these were required so I, as a US Citizen married to an EU Citizen, could apply for UK Residency from within the UK.

-We had to submit the following, making copies of everything and paying for extra secure postage since it was our original passports and marriage certificate (yikes!):
+We had to submit the following, making copies of everything and paying for extra secure postage.
+We wanted that extra protection since it was our original passports and marriage certificate (yikes!):